 Applies to adalimumab: subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking adalimumab:More common
+You should check with your doctor immediately if any of these side effects occur when taking adalimumab:More common

 - Abdominal or stomach fullness